suzukiplan/z80/README.md

 The Z80 is an 8-bit CPU developed by Zilog corporation, released in 1976, and widely used in computers and game consoles in the 1980s.
 It is not just a relic of the past, but continues to be used in embedded systems that require accuracy in processing execution time, such as real-time systems.

-__SUZUKI PLAN - Z80 Emulator__ is an emulator under development based on the following design guidelines to support the development of programs and/or emulators using Z80:
+**SUZUKI PLAN - Z80 Emulator** is an emulator under development based on the following design guidelines to support the development of programs and/or emulators using Z80, 8080 or LR35902:

-__(FOUR EASY GUIDELINES FOR EASILY)__
+**(FOUR EASY GUIDELINES FOR EASILY)**

 1. Make emulator implementation `EASY` & simple (Realized by providing single header: [z80.hpp](z80.hpp))
 2. `EASILY` debugging the Z80 programs (Realized by having [dynamic disassemble feature](#dynamic-disassemble-for-debug))